Srujan-DiagonalMatrix/APF/README.md

 # Approach:
 We build Useases on above sceario and visualise output.
 The data we use is non-buisness sensitive or synthetic data.

+#Directory structure:
+#datasets:# Input data is stored in this directory
+docs: business requirements or other reference documents are stored here.
+output: stores output files of ML models.
+reports: reads from output folder and visualise here.
+scripts: ML algorithms stored here
+test: unit, integration & other test scripts are written here.
+util: any utility scripts are stored here.